The Best New Show On TV Dares You To Love It While You Hate It, Stream Without Netflix

 Hiroyuki Sanada as Toranga

 This is the fundamental problem with Shōgun.
-It doesn’t seem to like the world it’s set in or any of the people who live in it.
-To be fair, the show’s main character, John Blackthorne, shares that distaste for the horrific codes of the Samurai, and we’re meant to identify with Blackthorne.
-So I guess it’s all going to plan.
+It is also what makes the show so incredibly interesting.
+It doesn’t aggrandize the world it’s set in or any of the people who live in it.
+Shōgun’s main character, John Blackthorne, shares our distaste for the horrific codes of the Samurai, and we’re meant to identify with Blackthorne.
+It’s clear the series is doing this by intent, not accident.

 Those unsettling issues aside, Shōgun is brilliantly acted and well-plotted.
-Revolting though it may be, the show’s exploration into the intricacies of Samurai life is complex and fascinating.
-Trying to understand why these people do what they do is an endlessly interesting mystery.
+The show’s exploration into the intricacies of Samurai life is complex and fascinating.
+Understanding why these people do what they do is an endlessly interesting mystery.

 Shōgun review

-They’ve spared no expense on the production design, and the show’s battles are as satisfyingly thrilling as they are brutal.
-Ancient Japan is made beautiful, in those scenes where it’s not soaked in blood.
-There’s a lot to enjoy Shōgun, as long as you’re prepared to hate everything about ancient Japanese culture and the Japanese people who adhere to it.
+Shōgun has spared no expense on the production design, and the show’s battles are as satisfyingly thrilling as they are brutal.
+Ancient Japan is made beautiful, especially in scenes where it’s not soaked in blood.
+There’s a lot to enjoy Shōgun, as long as you’re prepared to spend a lot of time learning the intricacies of a culture while at the same time questioning its morality.
+Whether the people in this show are good or evil is not an easy question to answer.
+And that perhaps, more than anything else, is what makes Shōgun one of the best new shows on television.

 Shōgun REVIEW SCORE